What is United Way of Santa Barbara County?

 Over 175 workplaces, 20 foundations, and 6,000 individuals from Carpinteria to the Santa Ynez Valley contribute financially to our programs every year.
 Over 3,000 individuals contribute time and energy to us as well.
 The contributions of time, money, and ideas help us reach more than 80,000 local people per year.
 That is more than one-third of our local population!

-When did UWSBC develop its current strategic plan?
+How did UWSBC develop its current strategic plan and goals?

-From 2007 to 2009, UWSBC launched the Power of Partnership Initiative to identify the community's ten-year goals.
-UWSBC asked 6,000 individuals from all backgrounds, 300 businesses and organizations, and hundreds of community leaders to share their hopes and desired goals for the future.
+UWSBC’s adopted community goals were the result of the Power of Partnership Initiative (2006-2009), a community survey process that asked the South Coast community to identify its ten-year goals.
+UWSBC asked 6,000 individuals from all backgrounds, 300 businesses and organizations, and hundreds of community leaders to share their hopes and desired goals to reach by the year 2020.
 These community members agreed that improving education, financial stability, and health in Santa Barbara County are of paramount importance.
-These respondents identified a need to bridge critical service gaps in these focus areas for Santa Barbara County's children, families, and seniors.
+These respondents identified a need to bridge critical service gaps in these focus areas – the building blocks for a good life – for Santa Barbara County's children, families, and seniors.

 Why give to United Way?